Electricity Generation Company (Turkey)

 The Electricity Generation Company (Elektrik Üretim A.Ş.; EÜAŞ) is the largest electric power company in Turkey.
-Owned by the government, it produces and trades electricity throughout the country.
+As a SOE, it operates within the national electricity market, generating and selling electricity throughout the country.

 History

 EÜAŞ was founded by the government in 2001.
 Its main purpose was to plan and implement the energy policy of Turkey which, through the exploitation of the domestic products and resources, would distribute cheap electric power to all Turkish citizens.
 In 2018, it took over the state-owned electricity trading firm TETAŞ.

 Power plants

 As of 2019, EUAŞ owns almost a fifth of Turkey's total generating capacity including coal, gas, hydro and wind power stations.

 Lignite coalfields

 As of 2020, EUAŞ owns most of the country's lignite in 7 coalfields, including the largest Elbistan.

 Pollution and deaths

 EÜAŞ owns the old Can-1 and Afşin-Elbistan B power stations and buys from private sector lignite-fired plants: these power plants pollute and cause early deaths.